farhatrkhalil/Voxel-Visage/README.md

   - Integrating additional features into our API to expand its functionality and utility in facial analysis applications.

 ## Integration
 - It's important to note that our API needs to be hosted locally and connected to the app using the correct URL.
+Please ensure to modify the URL in the Android files accordingly.
 This ensures seamless integration and communication between the app and the API, allowing users to leverage its capabilities effectively.
-- If you have any questions about how our API works or how to integrate it into your application, feel free to reach out for further assistance.